betterscientificsoftware/bssw.io/Articles/HowToPublishCseSw.md

  - [TOMACS](http://tomacs.acm.org/about.cfm) (ACM Transactions on Modeling and Computer Simulation):
-   Another well-established journal, which deals more with applications, their impact and results, as well as their methodology (e.g. Verification & Validation).
+   Another well-established journal, which deals more with applications, their impact and results, as well as their methodology (e.g., verification and validation).
  - [SoftwareX](https://www.journals.elsevier.com/softwarex/):
-   An Elsevier journal which aims to ensure software is cited and gets credit in the literature.
+   An Elsevier journal that aims to ensure software is cited and gets credit in the literature.
    This journal accepts submissions regarding software that is used in any of a wide range of disciplines, from mathematics to the